ArcadeMachinist/c4-ec100-wt100-mqtt-bridge/README.md

 two-way control: HVAC mode, fan mode, hold (preset), heat/cool setpoints, current temperature, and battery level.

+Control4 EC-100 is an "energy controller" with a companion WT-100 thermostat.

+Originally it was supposed to connect to your electric company via HTTP, and to your smart meter via Zigbee SEC.
+At the same time it uses propietary Zigbee HA profile to talk with the companion thermostat.

 EC-100 is based on Ti DM365 DaVinci Digital Media Processor, has 1Gb NAND storage, 256Mb RAM and runs Linux 2.6.32-rc2.44

 This is EXPERIMENTAL solution.